kitarp29/kube-ez/API_DOCS.md

 🚧 **More Routes under Construction**👷

-Thanks for your pateince! 🥰
+Thanks for your patience! 🥰